plutoniumm/cquicc/public/reports/week3-lti.md

 !["A feature map transforms the data to a higher dimension to be able to better separate it"](https://upload.wikimedia.org/wikipedia/commons/d/d8/Kernel_yontemi_ile_veriyi_daha_fazla_dimensiyonlu_uzaya_tasima_islemi.png)

-This feature map is a function $φ$, which is difficult to find classically.
+This feature map is a function $\phi$ , which is difficult to find classically.
 This is where the quantum computer comes in to find a better feature map.
 A feature map is a function which effectively lets us find the distance between two